rakeshpatil1983/physical_developer/README.md

 - Chemical Designers and simulators
 - Atom and Quantum level simulators

+# Open Source Software
+This is a complete open source software and contributions are welcome.

 # Status
 This is just begun and any updates will follow here.